AKSW/xlsx2owl/README.md

 We want to kindly thank [Sebastian Tramp](https://github.com/seebi) and [eccenca GmbH](https://eccenca.com) for the initial idea, spreadsheet structure and rich input.

 Work for this has been funded by the German Federal Ministry of Education and Research under grant number 13XP5116B.

+## License
+This project is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.